-The NPFMC has in place groundfish FMPs (NPFMC 2018a) in the BSAI and GOA that include the flatfish fisheries.
+The NPFMC has in place groundfish FMPs (NPFMC 2018a) in the BSAI and GOA that include the P. cod fisheries.
 Within these FMPs there are nine management and policy objectives, that are reviewed annually.
 These include preventing overfishing, preserving the food web, and reducing bycatch and waste.
 The BOF, when developing their initial groundfish management identified guiding principles for the development of these plans, which are considered to be similar to the NPFMC objectives.

 The Alaska Licence Limitation Program (LLP) has been in place since 2000.
-The intent of the program has been to use fishing track record to rationalise the Alaska groundfish and crab fleet by limiting the number, size and specific operation of vessels as well as eliminating latent licences.
+The intent of the program has been to use fishing track records to rationalise the Alaska groundfish and crab fleet by limiting the number, size and specific operation of vessels as well as eliminating latent licences.
 The Restricted Access Management (RAM) Program has prepared lists of LLP groundfish and crab licenses.
 LLP licenses are initially issued to persons, based on the activities of original qualifying vessels.

 Groundfish licenses are currently required to participate in the BSAI groundfish fisheries in Federal waters of Alaska.
 Licenses may contain endorsements for both areas (BS and AI), or one of the two areas.
 Gear endorsements define what type of gear may be used: non-trawl, trawl, or both.
 The GOA groundfish fisheries are among the few remaining limited access (not rationalised) fisheries in Alaska.
+Of these fisheries, P. cod is the predominant groundfish species targeted by the fixed gear sectors.
+In 2009, NPFMC took action to add gear-specific P. cod endorsements to GOA fixed gear licenses that met a minimum catch threshold during 2002-2008.
+This action reduced the number of fixed gear licenses eligible to access the GOA P. cod fisheries by 75%.
+As a result, the number of participants in the directed GOA P. cod fisheries will be permanently capped at the number of available licenses, and new entrants will have to purchase an existing license if they wish to fish in federal waters.

-ADFG annually issues an emergency order creating parallel groundish seasons inside state waters (0-3 nm) in the BSAI area.
-The flatfish species covered under this include arrowtooth, turbot, flathead, yellowfin and rock sole (Beder and Shaishnikoff 2018), and the maximum catch in 2017 from fisheries on these 5 species in state waters was 69 t of yellowfin sole.
+ADFG annually issues an emergency order creating parallel P. cod seasons inside state waters (0-3 nm) of the Kodiak, Chignik, and South Alaska Peninsula management areas.
+Vessels participating in parallel P. cod fisheries are not required to possess a LLP permit.
 General state-wide groundfish regulations include a vessel registration requirement, legal gear definitions, bycatch allowances, and requirements for seabird avoidance measures to be used when fishing with longline gear.
+The state fisheries for P. cod are not closed access fisheries.

 The MSA requires that conservation and fisheries management measures prevent overfishing while achieving optimum yield on a continuing basis.
-NMFS and NPFMC follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal flatfish fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations (e.g. the OY limits).
-The fisheries management system is supported by high level science, and management measures have been effective in avoiding overfishing and promoting responsible fishing.
+NMFS and NPFMC follow a multi-faceted PA (OFL, ABC, TAC, OY) to manage the federal P. cod fisheries, based on targets, limits, and pre-defined HCRs, as well as overall ecosystem considerations (e.g. the OY limits).
+The fisheries management system is supported by high level science, and management measures have been generally effective in avoiding overfishing and promoting responsible fishing.
 Objectives for the BSAI and GOA are set out in the FMPs and include the need to take into account socio-economic considerations.
-Estimates of ex-vessel value by area, gear, type of vessel, and species, are included in the annual Economic Status SAFE report (Fissel et al. 2017), and the stock assessment SAFE reports also contains extensive economic data.
+Estimates of ex-vessel value by area, gear, type of vessel, and species, are included in the annual Economic Status SAFE report (Fissel et al. 2017), and each stock assessment SAFE also contains extensive economic data.